Johnny Marr: Johnny Marr and the Healers (2000–present)

-In 2000, Marr recruited drummer Zak Starkey (son of Ringo Starr), Cavewaves guitarist Lee Spencer and former Kula Shaker bassist Alonza Bevan for his new project, 'Johnny Marr and the Healers'.
-The band had taken two years to come together as Marr had wanted members to be chosen "by chemistry".
+In 2000, Marr recruited drummer Zak Starkey (son of Ringo Starr), Cavewaves guitarist Lee Spencer and former Kula Shaker bassist Alonza Bevan for his new project, Johnny Marr and the Healers.
+The band had taken two years to form as Marr had wanted members to be chosen "by chemistry".
 Their debut album Boomslang was released in 2003, with all lyrics and lead vocals by Marr.
-A second album was originally scheduled for release in April 2005, and a short tour was expected soon after, but Marr has since stated that the band is on the "side burner" for the time being.
+Their most recent release was a free downloadable track called "Free Christmas" in December 2011, while the album was re-released in 2024.

 7 Worlds Collide (2001–2009)

 Marr performed two Smiths songs and music by others with a supergroup called 7 Worlds Collide consisting of members from Pearl Jam, Radiohead, Split Enz and others, assembled by Neil Finn of Split Enz and Crowded House in 2001.
 A second set of concerts took place in December 2008/January 2009, and an album of new studio material titled The Sun Came Out was released in August 2009 to raise money for Oxfam.